Skip to content

 • Don’t apply Glycolic Acid on damp skin

-• Don’t use it every day in the beginning, 3 times a week is a good start
+• Don’t use Glycolic Acid every day in the beginning, 3 times a week is a good start.

-• If you’re pregnant or nursing, use glycolic acid under 7%
+• If you’re pregnant or nursing, use Glycolic Acid under 7% only.

 How to use Glycolic Acid?